Esther Howland

 Esther Howland (1828–1904) was an artist and entrepreneur who was responsible for popularizing Valentine's Day greeting cards in America.

 Early life

 Esther Allen Howland, born in Worcester, Massachusetts, was the daughter of Southworth Allen Howland (1800-1882) and Esther Allen.
-Her brothers were William, Samuel and Joseph Howland (See FamilySearch).
+Her brothers were William, Samuel and Joseph Howland.
 Her mother wrote the cookbook The New England Economical Housekeeper and Family Receipt Book, which was published in 1844 (and for the next ten years) by her father S. A. Howland.
 Her father operated S.A.
 Howland & Sons. the largest book and stationery store in Worcester, Massachusetts.
 Esther and her father were descendants of Mayflower passenger John Howland.

 Howland graduated from Mount Holyoke College (then Mount Holyoke Women's Seminary) in 1847.